 “[A]n entertaining story that keeps readers guessing until the very twisted and eerie end.” —RT Book Reviews

-Welcome to our first opportunities round up for 2017.
-For readers who are new to our site, each month we aim to provide a helpful round-up of writing competitions, fellowships, publication opportunities and more for writers at all stages of their careers.
-Deadlines and details do sometimes change, so please check the relevant websites (linked […]
+Each month we aim to provide a helpful round-up of writing competitions, fellowships, publication opportunities and more for writers at all stages of their careers.
+Deadlines and details do sometimes change, so please check the relevant websites (linked in bold) for all the latest details.
+For more opportunities and regular updates follow Aerogramme Writers’ Studio […]